Burrow’s 3 TDs lift No. 5 LSU over No. 7 Florida, 42-28.

 Burrow, meanwhile, went 21 of 24, meaning he had the same number of touchdown tosses and incomplete passes.

-”When you have a quarterback like Joe, you just believe when he gets the ball in his hands you’re going to score a touchdown,” Orgeron said. ”Once we protect the quarterback, I feel confident in us moving the football.”
+”Once we protect the quarterback, I feel confident in us moving the football,” Orgeron said.

 The Tigers still have yet to score fewer than 42 points in a game this season.